NEW OPERATING HOURS

 Ninety Six National Historic Site

-Park Visitor Center hours are from 9:00 am to 5:00 pm daily.
-However, if you park outside of our front gate you may visit the park from daylight to dusk.
+The visitor center hours are from 9:00 am to 4:00 pm Wednesday - Sunday.
+The visitor center is closed Mondays and Tuesdays.
+However, if you park outside of our front gate you may visit the park grounds from daylight to dusk.
 The gates are locked from 5:00 pm until 8:00 am daily.

-Visit during one of our special events and experience the sights, smells, and sounds of Colonial and Revolutionary War life including touring our Black Swan Tavern.
+Visit during one of our special events and experience the sights, smells, and sounds of Colonial and Revolutionary War life including touring our historic structures, the Logan Log House / Black Swan Tavern.

 Hiking Trails: The Park has several primitive trails, including the Cherokee Path, Gouedy Trail, and more.
-Ask in the Visitor Center for the latest map.
+Ask in the Visitor Center for a trail map or visit the brochures page.

-Star Fort Pond: Located at the back of our property along Hwy 246.
+Star Fort Pond: Located at the back of our property along Hwy 246 is the Star Fort Pond, a 26-acre lake.
 Fishing is allowed Wednesday, Friday, and Saturday April 1 to November 1.
 The times for fishing are from 30 minutes before sunrise until 30 minutes after sunset.

 When visiting, please remember: